 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included UK Companies Act and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+These included UK Companies Act, tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.

-We discussed among the audit engagement team including relevant internal specialists such as tax, valuations and IT specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including relevant internal specialists such as IT specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.

-As a result of the above procedures, we have identified the completeness and cut-off of one-off revenue transactions.
-A key source of estimation uncertainty exists over the quantum of profit commission which will be received from external insurers, to the degree that management can make a reliable accrual estimate at year-end.
-This results in profit commission being recognised on a cash receipt basis.
-We have tested all the profit commission receipts amounts in the period, and performed specific post-year-end testing to ensure that post-year-end receipts, to the date of signing, are appropriately recorded within the financial statements.
+As a result of the above procedures, we have identified a significant risk relating to the cut off and completeness of revenue recorded from profit share.
+A key estimation uncertainty exists in relation to the accrual of profit commissions due from external insurers at the reporting date.
+This therefore results in profit commission being recognised on a cash receipt basis. we have tested all the profit commission receipts amounts in the period, and performed specific post year end testing to ensure that receipts and confirmation received post year end before the date of signing, are appropriately recorded within the financial statement.